glitched-nx/vscode-git-graph/README.md

 Detailed Release Notes are available [here](CHANGELOG.md).

-## Visual Studio Marketplace
+## Credits

-This extension is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph) for Visual Studio Code.
+This project is a fork of [mhutchie's vscode-git-graph](https://github.com/mhutchie/vscode-git-graph).

 ## Acknowledgements

 Thank you to all of the contributors that help with the development of Git Graph!
+- **mhutchie** - Original author of vscode-git-graph

 Some of the icons used in Git Graph are from the following sources, please support them for their excellent work!
 - [GitHub Octicons](https://octicons.github.com/) ([License](https://github.com/primer/octicons/blob/master/LICENSE))
 - [Icons8](https://icons8.com/icon/pack/free-icons/ios11) ([License](https://icons8.com/license))

+### License
+This project is licensed under the same terms as the original repositories.
+Please refer to the respective LICENSE files for more details.